cruiz328/InstaReadme-TechnoMagic/README.md

-# Title of the Project
+# Title of the Project:
  InstaReadMe-TechnoMagic
- # Description
+ # Description:
 This is an app that through the terminal and use of a command line, one can easily, proffesionally and also beautifully build a README worthy of getting a great grade on said assignment
- # Installation Instructions
+ # Installation Instructions:
  N/A
- # Usage Information
+ # Usage Information:
  N/A
- # Contribution Guidelines
+ # Contribution Guidelines:
  N/A
- # Test Instructions
+ # Test Instructions:
  N/A
- # GitHub Username
+ # GitHub Username:
  cruiz328
- # Enter Email
+ # Email:
  lemmy125@gmail.com
-# Video Link
+# Video Link:
  https://youtu.be/cXABXOxZFxw
-## Images
+## Images:
 <img width="1466" alt="Screen Shot 2022-04-20 at 6 00 52 PM" src="https://user-images.githubusercontent.com/95772578/164407573-76fee62e-a635-4ee3-98a6-db33ee4261a1.png">
 <img width="1440" alt="Screen Shot 2022-04-21 at 12 54 52 AM" src="https://user-images.githubusercontent.com/95772578/164407591-a70172c3-7fe0-4a54-8ba2-6f69f9a53d07.png">
 ![Screen Shot 2022-04-21 at 12 54 52 AM (2)](https://user-images.githubusercontent.com/95772578/164407600-635b4207-3a39-47a5-a7e6-66c944fba0eb.png)